koelling/dnacol/README.md

         file format (auto|text|sam|vcf|fastq|fasta)

 ## Download/Install
 Tested with Python 2.7 and Python 3.6.
-To install, simply clone this git repository and use the provided `setup.py` script.
+To install, clone this git repository and use the provided `setup.py` script.
 When installed correctly, `dnacol` will simply be available as `dnacol` in the command line.

     #download
     git clone https://github.com/koelling/dnacol.git